 - 8 ounces cremini or white button mushrooms, sliced

 - 1-1/2 cups grape or cherry tomatoes, halved

 - 4 to 5 scallions, chopped

 - Steamed white or brown rice

-Combine the tenderloin tips, garlic, 1 tablespoon of the vegetable oil, soy sauce and Worcestershire in a mixing bowl.
-Season with 1/4 teaspoon of salt and few grinds of black pepper.
-Toss to coat the beef thoroughly and set aside for 30 minutes at room temperature.
+- Combine the tenderloin tips, garlic, 1 tablespoon of the vegetable oil, soy sauce and Worcestershire in a mixing bowl.
+Season with salt and pepper and toss to coat the beef thoroughly.Set aside for 15 minutes at room temperature.